omniscientjs/omniscient/README.md

 ### Cursors

-Using cursors, child components can have the outer immutable structure swapped when a component's local data is changed.
-A re-render is triggered, but only components referencing the changed piece of data will actually be re-rendered.
+With cursors, components can have the outer immutable structure swapped when a component's data is changed.
+A re-render can be triggered, but only components trees with data affected by the change will actually be re-rendered.

 ```js
 var React     = require('react'),